WW2 Monthly History - June

 No 5 Commando and 44RM Commando were involved in Operation Silchar in Assam.
 Read more about 3 Cdo.
 Bde.
 Operations in our Archive [view].

-No. 2 Commando and 40 & 43RM Commandos were involved in Operation Flounced at Brac island, Yugoslavia [view in archive].
+Nos.40 & 43RM Commandos, with a reserve from No.2 Commando were involved with other allied units and Partisans in Operation Flounced at Brac island, Yugoslavia [view in archive].

 No 9 Commando were taking part in Operation Pipsqueak on the East coast of Italy.
 We have a gallery of over 150 images relating to No 9 Commando [view in gallery].